-Sacroiliac joint dysfunction is characterized as a sharp, stabbing pain which radiates from the pelvis and hips, down into the lower back or lumbar spine and throughout the legs.
+Sacroiliac joint dysfunction is a sharp, stabbing pain radiating from the pelvis and hips down into the lower back or lumbar spine and throughout the legs.
 Patients might experience tingling sensations or numbness.
 The sacroiliac joint is generally attributed to causing between 15 to 30 percent of chronic low back pain cases.
 Approximately 80 percent of adults will experience some type of low back pain throughout their lifetimes.
 Low back pain is also ultimately considered to be one of the most general causes of disability as well as the most common cause of missed workdays.

 The sacroiliac joints are situated where the sacrum and ilium come together.
 The sacrum is the triangle-shaped bone close to the base of the spine, just over the coccyx or the tailbone.
-Among the three bones that make up the hip structure, the ilium is at the top of the pelvis.
-The sacroiliac joints support the weight of the human body, maintaining it around the pelvis.
+The ilium is at the top of the pelvis, among the three bones that make up the hip structure.
+The sacroiliac joints support the human body’s weight, maintaining it around the pelvis.
 This reduces pressure and functions as a shock absorber.
 The bones of the sacroiliac joints are all jagged to remain in alignment.

-Irritation, swelling, or inflammation of one or more sacroiliac joints is commonly referred to as sacroiliac joint dysfunction, sacroiliac joint disease, or sacroiliitis.
+Irritation, swelling, or inflammation of one or more sacroiliac joints is commonly referred to as sacroiliac joint dysfunction, sacroiliac joint disease, or sacroilitis.
 Moreover, sacroiliac joint dysfunction or disease may cause sacroiliitis.
-This can be a health issue which encompasses a variety of other injuries and/or underlying conditions.
+This can be a health issue that encompasses a variety of other injuries and/or underlying conditions.
 These include:

 SI joint dysfunction can be hard to diagnose.
-Because the joints are situated deep within the human body, it often makes it difficult for healthcare professionals to properly diagnose the health issue.
+Because the joints are situated deep within the human body, it often makes it difficult for healthcare professionals to diagnose the health issue properly.
 Moreover, damage due to trauma or injury to the sacroiliac joints doesn’t appear on imaging tests like CT scans, MRIs, or X-rays.
-And the signs and symptoms are much like other health issues, such as sciatica, bulging or herniated discs and arthritis of the hip.
+The signs and symptoms are much like other health issues, such as sciatica, bulging or herniated discs, and arthritis of the hip.
 The healthcare professional may perform a variety of tests so as to diagnose SI joint dysfunction and determine other health issues, including:

-Physical therapy, chiropractic care, stretches and exercises, such as yoga, and massage can help stabilize and strengthen the SI joints and alleviate painful symptoms.
+Physical therapy, chiropractic care, stretches, and exercises, such as yoga and massage, can help stabilize and strengthen the SI joints and alleviate painful symptoms.
 Another treatment suggestion involves the utilization of cold packs for pain relief.
-Utilize heat with a heating pad or heat wrapping, or a soak in a warm bath after the painful symptoms are more manageable.
-It is also possible to put on a sacroiliac belt to help support the sacroiliac joint which might help alleviate painful symptoms.
+Utilize heat with a heating pad or heat wrapping, or soak in a warm bath after the painful symptoms are more manageable.
+It is also possible to put on a sacroiliac belt to help support the sacroiliac joint, which might help alleviate painful symptoms.

-If sacroiliac joint dysfunction signs and symptoms can’t be managed with physical therapy, chiropractic care, stretches and exercises, and/or massage, or whether it is brought on by an underlying health issue, your healthcare professional may recommend the utilization of medicine and non-surgical treatment.
+If sacroiliac joint dysfunction signs and symptoms can’t be managed with physical therapy, chiropractic care, stretches and exercises, and/or massage, or whether an underlying health issue brings it on, your healthcare professional may recommend the utilization of medicine and non-surgical treatment.
 These treatment approaches can include: